 How Tournaments Work

-In Skillz, all tournaments are played asynchronously.
-This means that players do not have to wait to be matched with another person and compete in real time.
+In asynchronous tournaments, players do not have to wait to be matched with another person and compete in realtime.
 Instead, any time a player enters a tournament they will immediately be put into a game.
 Then, their score will be recorded and matched against another player with a similar rating.
 If a match isn’t immediately found, Skillz will hold on to that player’s score and wait for another player with matching skill to enter the same tournament.

 Cash or Virtual Currency?